 Some articles may include Amazon affiliate links.
 All proceeds go to helping us pay for original stories and to support writers of speculative fiction.
 Read more here.

-If you want AI-generated images for your book covers, blog posts, and social media shares — and who doesn’t? — the gold standard is OpenAI’s Dall-E 2.
-But that one is not available to the public yet.
+If you want AI-generated images for your book covers, blog posts, and social media shares — and who doesn’t? — the gold standard used to be OpenAI’s Dall-E 2.
+But Midjorney is now much, much better for book authors looking to create stunning graphics for their book covers or blog posts — and your first 25 images are free.

 The big downside?
 You have to use a Discord server to place your requests.
 If you know and like Discord, that may not be an obstacle.